n4archive/pigameui/README.md

 # pigameui

-A simple GUI framework for [Pygame](http://www.pygame.org), running on a Raspberry Pi with a specific Aadafruit touchscreen.
+A simple GUI framework for [Pygame](http://www.pygame.org), running on a Raspberry Pi with a specific Adafruit touchscreen.

 ## Installation